2024-25 Edition

 Lee Nguyen, Pharm.D.
 University of California, San Francisco, Health Sciences Associate Clinical Professor of Clinical Pharmacy Practice

 Megan Nguyen, Pharm.D.
-Western University of Health Sciences, Associate Dean of Pharmacy Student Affairs and Health Sciences Associate Clinical Professor of Clinical Pharmacy Practice
+Western University of Health Sciences, Associate Dean of Pharmacy Student Affairs and Health Sciences Clinical Professor of Clinical Pharmacy Practice

 Trina M. Norden-Krichmar, Ph.D.
 University of California, San Diego, Associate Professor of Epidemiology and Biostatistics; Biological Chemistry; Computer Science; Pharmaceutical Sciences